Java Logic Files and Categories

 How Do I Create a Category?

-1. Go to the Project Tree, at the required location - a Logical Unit or Shared Objects.
+1. Go to the Project Tree and navigate to the required location, either a Logical Unit or Shared Objects.

 2. Right-click src under the Java folder, and